heyaryansingh/get-shit-done-cursor/README.md

 The system gives Claude everything it needs to do the work *and* verify it.
 I trust the workflow.
 It just does a good job.

 That's what this is.
 No enterprise roleplay bullshit.
-Just an incredibly effective system for building cool stuff consistently using AI-powered IDEs like Cursor and Claude Code.
+Just an incredibly effective system for building cool stuff consistently using AI-powered IDEs like Claude Code.

 — **TÂCHES**